Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 • He was known as Mamalla or Mahamalla (great wrestler), and Mamallapuram (Mahabalipuram) was named after him.

-• Pancha Rathas Temple complex was constructed during his rule which is Rock Cut Temple, a UNESCO World Heritage site.
+• During his reign, the Pancha Rathas Temple complex was constructed.
+This rock-cut temple complex is now a UNESCO World Heritage site.

-• According to historians Nagaswamy the monuments in Mahabalipuram was built during the reign of Narasimhavarman II (c.
-690–725 CE) after the discovery of new inscriptions.
+• After the discovery of new inscriptions historian Nagaswamy suggested that many of the monuments in Mahabalipuram were built during the reign of Narasimhavarman II (c.
+690–725 CE).

 Pancha Rathas of Mahabalipuram

-• He defeated the Chalukya king, Pulakeshin II in 642 CE in the battle of Vatapi and occupied the Chalukyan capital Vatapi.
+• Narasimhavarman I defeated the Chalukya king Pulakeshin II in the battle of Vatapi in 642 CE and occupied the Chalukyan capital (Vatapi).
 He assumed the title Vatapikonda.

-• Narasimhavarman I constructed a Mallikarjuna Temple at Vatapi to commemorate his victory.
+• He constructed a Mallikarjuna Temple at Vatapi to commemorate his victory.

 • He was popularly known as Rajasimha.